Marie-Luise Bolte

 Marie-Luise Bolte has intensively studied the history of film music, but goes her own way.
 She has performed silent films with keyboard, Hammond organ, church organ, with salon orchestra and with the use of djembé.
 Her favorite instrument is the piano, as it has its own unique variety of sound possibilities and styles.

-Bolte has directed ensembles and presents both musical compilations and through-composed scores, including a 1996 performance with the “Opium Salon Orchestra” of Opium (1918, Robert Reinert) at the Metropolis Cinema and in 2001 with the Caesar Trio (piano, trombone, percussion) at the screening of Halloh – Caesar!
+Bolte has directed ensembles and presents both musical compilations and through-composed scores, including a 1996 performance with the “Opium Salon Orchestra” of Opium (1918, Robert Reinert) in the Metropolis cinema and in 2001 with the Caesar Trio (piano, trombone, drums) at the screening of Halloh – Caesar!
 (1926, Reinhold Schünzel) at the International Film Festival in Karlovy Vary; at the cinefest 2005 to accompany Die Biene Maja und ihre Abenteuer (1924, Wolfram Junghans) with piano, double bass and djembé and at the Hamburg Film Festival 2007 with a four-piece ensemble for Die Bergkatze (1921, Ernst Lubitsch).
 As a soloist, she mostly improvises freely to the film.
 Improvisation is always a great adventure, because the question of the special sound for a silent film always arises anew.

 DVD recordings include Der komische Kintopp, Lotte Reiniger’s Die Jagd nach dem Glück, 18 silent commercials from the studio of Julius Pinschewer, and to silent films for cinefest-edition DVDs.
 For the film Ihr dunkler Punkt she composed music for piano solo, the film will soon be released on DVD in the edition cinefest.